 Visit us to pay bills, ask billing questions, or request billing records.

-The menstrual cycle is the female body's monthly pattern of preparing for a possible pregnancy.
-The uterus grows a new lining called the endometrium; one of the ovaries releases an egg; and then, if the egg is not fertilized by sperm, the endometrium sheds from the uterus as a menstrual period.
+The menstrual cycle is the body's monthly pattern of preparing for a possible pregnancy.
+The uterus grows a new lining called the endometrium.
+One of the ovaries releases an egg.
+And then, if the egg isn't fertilized by sperm, the endometrium sheds from the uterus as a menstrual period.

 The thickened lining of the uterus (endometrium) is shed, causing menstrual bleeding.
 Day 1 of the cycle is the first day of menstrual bleeding.
 Bleeding usually lasts for 4 to 6 days.